dangtrivan15/cake-assignment/README.md

 ## Context
-The File System integrations imposes several assumptions:
+The File System Integration imposes several assumptions:
 * The data is unstructured, schema-less and acts as a container for other structured, semantic data.
 It itself does not have business semantic.
 * The file itself is atomic unit for transferring.